moraneus/pydejavu/README.md

     ```
    Replace `X` with the example number (1 to 3).

-- Execute the experiment using the provided Python script.
-Make sure you are execute it from the virtual environment.
+- Execute the experiment using the provided bash script. **Make sure you are execute it from the virtual environment**.
     ```bash
-    python3 example.py --logfile log_10K.csv
+    ./run_experiment
     ```
-    For the log files we have the following options: `log_10K.csv`, `log_100K.csv`, `log_500K.csv`, and `log_1M.csv`.
-    So if one want run the experiment with a larger log file:
+  In some cases, if `run_experiment` cannot be run, you need to make it executable using the following command:
     ```bash
-    python3 example.py --logfile log_1M.csv
+    chmod +x run_experiment
     ```
-    Please note that the `--logfile` option is specific to the `example.py` script.
-    It was implemented to automate the execution of experiments by allowing iteration
+  This script automates the execution of all experiments within the specified `example_X` folder.
-    over different log file options.
-Users can create their own `PyDejaVu` monitor scripts
-    that do not require any command-line flags at all.
+  It sequentially runs the experiments using different log files to evaluate PyDejaVu's performance
+  across varying trace sizes (10K, 100K, 500K, and 1M).
+Upon completion, the results will be saved
+  in a file named `result-spec-X`.

 #### 🛠️ Troubleshooting
 If you encounter issues during installation or usage of `PyDejaVu`, consider the following: